zesk/build/documentation/source/tools/prompt.md

 Tools to work with the shell prompt `PS1`

-- `bashPromptModule_BuildProject` is a module for `bashPrompt` which deactivates and activates your Zesk Build project depending on your current directory
+- `bashPromptModule_BuildProject` is a module for `bashPrompt` which deactivates and activates your {applicationName} project depending on your current directory
 - `bashPromptModule_ApplicationPath` is a module for `bashPrompt` which displays the current application/path as a badge